atyndall/countir/README.md

-Honours Project
+CountIR - Honours Project
 =======

-Files relating to my 2015-16 Computer Science honours project.
+Files relating to my 2015-16 Computer Science honours project ("CountIR").
 Read more about it [here](http://ash.id.au/countir/).
 Compiled thesis can be found at [thesis/thesis.pdf](thesis/thesis.pdf).

 See also [TaRL](http://github.com/atyndall/tarl), the Thermal Array Library that powers the thesis.